Glycogen storage disease type II: Prognosis

 A Late Onset Treatment Study (LOTS) was published in 2010.
 The study was undertaken to evaluate the safety and efficacy of aglucosidase alfa in juvenile and adult patients with Pompe disease.
 LOTS was a randomized, double-blind, placebo-controlled study that enrolled 90 patients at eight primary sites in the United States and Europe.
 Participants received either aglucosidase alfa or a placebo every other week for 18 months.
 The average age of study participants was 44 years.
 The primary efficacy endpoints of the study sought to determine the effect of Myozyme on functional endurance as measured by the six-minute walk test and to determine the effect of aglucosidase alfa on pulmonary function as measured by percent predicted forced vital capacity.

 The results showed that, at 78 weeks, patients treated with aglucosidase alfa increased their distance walked in six minutes by an average of approximately 25 meters as compared with the placebo group which declined by 3 meters (P=0.03).
 The placebo group did not show any improvement from baseline.
 The average baseline distance walked in six minutes in both groups was approximately 325 meters.

 Percent predicted forced vital capacity in the group of patients treated with aglucosidase alfa increased by 1.2 percent at 78 weeks.
 In contrast, it declined by approximately 2.2 percent in the placebo group (P=0.006).

 There is an emerging recognition of the role that diet and exercise can play in functionally limiting symptom progression.
-This is an area for further study, as there is not a clear consensus guideline, but rather a body of case study work that suggests that appropriate physical activity can be an effective tool in managing disease progression.
-In one such study, side-alternating vibration training was used 3 times per week for 15 weeks.
+This is an area for further study, as there is no clear consensus guideline, but rather a body of case study work that suggests that appropriate physical activity can be an effective tool in managing disease progression.
+In one such study, side-alternating vibration training was used 3 times weekly for 15 weeks.
 The results showed that, at 15 weeks, the patient had a 116-meter (70%) improvement to their 6MWT, which is significant compared with the results from the aforementioned LOTS study.

 Epidemiology

-The total birth prevalence of Pompe disease is 1:18,702.
+The total birth prevalence of Pompe disease is 1:18,698.

 History

 The disease is named after Joannes Cassianus Pompe, who characterized it in 1932.
-Pompe described accumulation of glycogen in muscle tissue in some cases of a previously unknown disorder.
+Pompe described the accumulation of glycogen in muscle tissue in some cases of a previously unknown disorder.
 This accumulation was difficult to explain as the enzymes involved in the usual metabolism of glucose and glycogen were all present and functioning.